privy-open-source/design-system/src/components/contextual-bar/index.md

 <preview class="preview--bar">
   <p-contextual-bar v-model="sample01">
     Hey!
-This is Title Text and telling less
+This is Title Text and telling less You will be unable to sign or seal a document while your privy balance runs out.
   </p-contextual-bar>
 </preview>